mercurius-js/mercurius/docs/persisted-queries.md

 This default is compatible with `apollo-client`, and requires no additional tooling to set up at the cost of some performance.
 In order for this mode to be effective, you must have long lived server instances (i.e _not_ cloud functions).
 This mode is also appropriate for public APIs where queries are not known ahead of time.

 When an unrecognised hash is recieved by the server instance, an error is thrown informing the client that the persisted query has not been seen before.
 The client then re-sends the full query string.
-When a full query string is recieved, the server caches the hash of the query string and returns the response. _Note that sticky sessions should be used to ensure optimal performance here by making sure the follow up request is sent to the same server instance._
+When a full query string is recieved, Mercurius verifies that the provided hash matches the query before executing it, then caches the hash of the query string and returns the response. _Note that sticky sessions should be used to ensure optimal performance here by making sure the follow up request is sent to the same server instance._

 The next request for that query (from the same or a different client) will already have been cached and will then be looked up accordingly.